Direct data-driven interpolation and approximation of linear parameter-varying system trajectories: Examples

 \subsubsection{Application for nonlinear systems}

 As discussed in Section~\ref{s:intro}, LPV systems are often used in practice as surrogate descriptions of nonlinear systems.
 In such a case, the scheduling signal~$p$ captures the nonlinearities and time-variations of the underlying nonlinear system.
-Again we consider the system in Example~2, but in this case the scheduling signal is endogenous, i.e., is functionally dependent on $w$:
+Again, we consider the system described in Section~\ref{ss:ex:sys}, but in this case the scheduling signal is endogenous, i.e., $p(k)$ is functionally dependent on $w$:

-For this nonlinear control problem, we choose $Q=R=1$.
+{We consider the same control problem and reference points~$w_{\Idg}$ as in the LPV case.
+We now, however, need to solve a \emph{nonlinear} control problem.} For this case, we choose $Q=R=1$ {and also added a zero initial trajectory (of length $\LBf$) to $w_{\Idg}$}.
 Now, $\tilde{\mc{P}}$ in~\eqref{eq:interp-sol-g} is nonlinearly dependent on $g$, i.e.,~\eqref{eq:intcon} is a nonlinear optimization problem.
 We solve the nonlinear optimization problem using two different methods.
 First, we use the interior point solver of {\tt fmincon} in \matlab with standard settings to solve~\eqref{eq:intcon}.
 Second, we use an iterative LPV method, reminiscent to \emph{sequential quadratic programming} (SQP), which is an approach similar to the methods presented in~\cite{hespe2021convergence} (see also~\cite{verhoek2024flsimple, verhoek2023dpcjournal} for similar applications).
 In the second approach, we take an estimate for~$w_{[1,L]}$ and propagate it through~\eqref{eq:schedulingmap} to obtain an estimate of~$p_{[1,L]}$.
 Then, we solve~\eqref{eq:intcon} for the estimated~$p_{[1,L]}$, i.e.,~\eqref{eq:intcon} is a convex quadratic program.
 Using the obtained solution~$w^{\mr{sol}}_{[1,L]}$ from~\eqref{eq:intcon}, we update the estimate of~$p_{[1,L]}$ and again solve~\eqref{eq:intcon} for the updated~$p_{[1,L]}$.
 We repeat this procedure until the solution converges.
 For the initial estimate of~$w_{[1,L]}$, we take a linear interpolation of~$w_{\Idg}$.
-We plotted the results of the two solution methods in Fig.~\ref{fig:int_nl}.
-The solution obtained with {\tt fmincon} is shown in black.
+We plotted the results of the two solution methods in Fig.~\ref{fig:int_nl}. {First note that, contrary to the results in Fig.~\ref{fig:int_con}, the solution trajectories all start from the same initial conditions, as highlighted in Remark~\ref{rem:sim}.} The solution obtained with {\tt fmincon} is shown in black.
 We have plotted the solution using the SQP-like method in blue.
 Additionally, we plotted several iterations of the SQP method in transparant blue, where a higher opacity corresponds to a higher iteration number.

 We terminated the iterative SQP method when $\|p_{[1,L]}-p^{\mr{prev}}_{[1,L]}\|<10^{-7}$, which occurred after 14~iterations.
 We computed the optimal~$J(g)$ for the obtained solutions, giving $2808$ for {\tt fmincon} and $2756$ for SQP.
 Computing $\|w_{\Idg}-w^{\mr{sol}}_{\Idg}\|$ gives $1.6\cdot10^{-4}$ for {\tt fmincon} and $8.6\cdot10^{-4}$ for SQP.
 This example shows that we can also effectively handle data-driven interpolation problems that involve LPV embeddings of nonlinear systems.